The Good News Club (book): Overview

+Chapters seven through nine examine the evangelical movement's literary strategies; traveling to Texas, Stewart observes hearings of the State Board of Education (BoE) on which textbook policy for older children is voted.
 In chapter nine, Stewart focuses on Christian organizations in public high schools such as Success for Kids, an in-school program led by the Kabbalah Centre.
 In the same chapter, she focuses on sex education in public high schools, Christian views of human sexuality, and groups such as True Love Waits, who promote chastity among youth.
+In chapter ten, Stewart focuses on peer-to-peer evangelism through which students can persuade other students to adopt their religion, Christianity in high school sports and organizations such as the Fellowship of Christian Athletes.